-If you want to advance the cause of liberty, consider spreading the message of Liberty. and that means, don’t be confrontational — be amicable.
+If you want to advance the cause of liberty, consider spreading the message of Liberty.
+And that means, don’t be confrontational — be amicable.

 Contrast with people who understand religious marketing right: Mormons, Jehovah’s witnesses, etc. — what they’re doing works.
 They come in pair or groups, personally find people who resonate with their message.
 Convince them — then send them to convince more people in viral marketing.
 Of course, in the case of Jehovah’s witnesses, the viral message is “Hey I’m a loser who found that I can feel superior to everyone else by entering this support community for people who can’t otherwise find meaning to their lives.”
 But in the case of the Mormons, it’s more like “Hey, we discipline each other in living a healthy life, looking good, etc. and at the price of stupid superstitions no worse than in other religions, you too can be part of a healthy support group.”
 So if you want to advance the cause of liberty — find how you can turn it into a viral message that addresses people’s needs, then turns them into more proponents of liberty.

 Notice though how any marketing campaign has to be targeted to a receptive audience.
 The same methods and arguments that convince a given audience will fail miserably on another audience.
 Libertarians tend to have quite powerful arguments to those who are already interested in politics and approach the topic with a mind moved by rational arguments, in terms of causes and consequences.
 That’s already quite something, but still a small fraction of the public.
 Different messages tailored to different audiences are needed.
 One-to-one interaction is required to tailor the message.
 (And, if we are to emulate those viral sects that work, two-to-one interaction is even more efficient.)
-If we are to believe Myers-Briggs typology of psychological characters, a majority of people are sensitive foremost to appeal to authority (SJ in MBTI), and we must explain how our ideas are backed by great men and constitute the very fabric of civilization; they most likely will be the last to be convinced, when enough counter-"authorities" have risen to challenge the established authorities.
+If we are to believe Myers-Briggs typology of psychological characters, a majority of people are sensitive foremost to appeal to authority (SJ in MBTI), and we must explain how our ideas are backed by great men and constitute the very fabric of civilization; they most likely will be the last to be convinced, when enough counter-“authorities” have risen to challenge the established authorities.
 A large majority of the rest of people are sensitive foremost to demonstration by example (SP in MBTI), and will happily follow us if we lead the way and show how being free works — and it does; they are thus a natural target for libertarians to address, and that’s why established authorities do their darned best to prevent any ostensible libertarian experiment from happening that could sway them.
 Then come people sensitive foremost to appeal to emotion (NF in MBTI), and we must display how ours is the way of real justice and compassion; but they are easily lured by socialist propaganda then hard to convince out of what they weren’t rationally convinced into.
-Only a small minority of people are sensitive foremost to rational arguments in terms of causes and consequences like most libertarian literature is built — and those interested in being convinced probably already have, or are already being catered to.
-The next bigger audience for libertarians therefore seems to be people who can be showed that freedom works, and that’s again being successful and embodying yourself how freedom works is the best thing you can do to advance the ideas of liberty.
+Only a small minority of people are sensitive foremost to rational arguments in terms of causes and consequences (NT in MBTI) like most libertarian literature is built — and those interested in being convinced probably already have, or are already being catered to.
+The next bigger audience for libertarians therefore seems to be people who can be showed that freedom works; and there again being successful and embodying yourself how freedom works is the best thing you can do to advance the ideas of liberty.

 That’s also why I believe that passivism is important: it’s about finding what liberty can bring to each and everyone of us.
 It’s about reaping the benefits of a free life, and making your ideas worthwhile for you, and thus for everyone who’d adopt them.